fiftin/spree36-demo/README.md

 * [spree_amazon_like_dropdown](https://github.com/fiftin/spree_amazon_like_dropdown) &mdash; Amazon-like dropdown menu
 * [spree_add_to_cart_ajax](spree_add_to_cart_ajax) &mdash; Add item to cart with using AJAX

+The demo website is a new version of old Spree Commerce demo website based on version 3.0 &mdash; [https://github.com/fiftin/spreecommerce-demo](https://github.com/fiftin/spreecommerce-demo).

 ### How to run?

 ```